Granular-Ball Fuzzy Set and Its Implementation in SVM: Related Work

 Given the training set $D=\{x_i,i=1,2,...,n\}$, taking the reciprocal of the granular-ball covering is taken to optimize its minimum value.
 The optimization goal of the granular-balls can be expressed as:

 where $\lambda_1$ and $\lambda_2$ are the corresponding weight coefficients and $T$ is the purity threshold. $m$ represents the number of granular-balls, $GB$, and $m < n$ \cite{xia2022efficient}.
 The existing granular-ball splitting method currently uses the efficient $k$-means method ($k$ is the number of labels in a certain ball) to ensure the efficiency of the granular-ball classification process.
-Fig. \ref{figure:GB} is a heuristic algorithm to solve model (\ref{GBmodel}).
+Fig. \ref{figure:GB} is a heuristic algorithm to solve the model (\ref{GBmodel}).
 The dataset as a whole can be considered as a granular-ball at the beginning, as shown in Fig. \ref{generateGB}(a).
 At this instant, the quality of the granular-ball is the worst, and it cannot describe the distribution characteristics of the data.
-Thereafter, the granular-ball is split into $m$ child granular-balls.

-For each split, it was necessary to count the number of labels for the different categories in the granular-balls.
-If the quality of each granular-ball does not satisfy the requirement, the balls will continue to be divided.
-The quality of granular-balls the granular balls increases, and the algorithm converges when the purity of all granular-balls meets the requirements.
+Therefore the granular-ball needs to be further split, and for each split, it was necessary to count the number of labels for the different categories in the granular-balls.
+The ball will continue to be divided and the purity of the granular-ball increases, as shown in Fig. \ref{generateGB} (b)-(d).
+When the purity of all the granular-balls meets the requirement, the algorithm converges result as shown in Fig. \ref{generateGB} (e).
+The resulting granular-balls are shown in Fig. \ref{generateGB} (f), which shows that granular-ball computing can well describe the distribution of data.